-B.S., Southern Nazarene University M.S., University of Oklahoma Ph.D., University of Oklahoma
+B.S., Southern Nazarene University M.S., University of Oklahoma

 We are preparing students for success in the changing world of technology in the Department of Computer Science/Network Engineering (CS/NE) Southern Nazarene University.

 Departmental Majors

 As computer-related careers remain in demand, CS/NE department strives to remain current with the latest equipment and programs.
 The CS/NE department currently offers four traditional degree tracks.